heliosdrm/phia/README.md

 For further details about how to use the package, read the [vignette](http://cran.r-project.org/web/packages/phia/vignettes/phia.pdf) that comes with it.

 And feel free to comment on any issues, file bugs or suggest improvements.
 All contributions are welcome!
+If you don't have a GitHub account, try submitting your issues through [Git Reports](https://gitreports.com/issue/heliosdrm/phia).